emsig/houston23-mc3/README.rst

 The following google docs contains some further instructions, which might be useful (particular for Windows users): https://swu.ng/t20-python-setup

-I will use Python 3.10.
-However, Python 3.7-3.10 *should* work; 3.11 will not work (yet); earlier versions might work, but potentially with older versions of the packages.
+I will use Python 3.11.
+However, Python 3.7-3.11 *should* work; earlier versions might work, but potentially with older versions of the packages.

 If you prefer to install the required packages in whatever other way, feel free to do so.
 Here the packages lists: